wjbmattingly/cltk-old-english/README.md

 # Introduction
-This repository document the collection of data for named entity recognition in Old English.
+This repository documents the collection of data for named entity recognition in Old English.

 # To Do
 - [x] Get data for Old English people
-- [ ] Write rules for declining people names
 - [ ] Get data for Old English places
+- [ ] Write rules for declining people and places
+- [ ] Load the declined forms into a spaCy EntityRuler
+- [ ] Create a training set with the EntityRuler
+- [ ] Train initial model